staples-sparx/StaplesLabs.github.io/who-we-are.md

 - Boosting brand, sales & margin at the same time.
 - Shaping customer behavior and current traffic in order to align them with where Staples' wants to position itself for the next 10 years.
-- Conduct a lot of concurrent experiments at any point of time, and quickly reach statistical significance, but without sacrificing significant traffic or profits.
+- Conducting a lot of concurrent experiments at any point in time, and quickly reaching statistical significance, but without sacrificing significant traffic or profits.
 - Building near real-time machine learning services with a 1ms SLA[^SLA] -- as in 99% of the API requests complete under one millisecond.

-These problems cannot be brute-forced, their require creativity, intelligence, and impeccable execution.
-Wherever you currently stand, you _will_ feel challenged, and discover you end up achieving things you previously thought impossible.
+These problems cannot be brute-forced; they require creativity, intelligence, and impeccable execution.
+Wherever you currently stand, you _will_ feel challenged, and discover that you can achieve things you previously thought impossible.

 The second way we foster excellence is by providing you with the